sbabcoc/Selenium-Foundation/docs/JavaScriptEnhancements.md

 ## Throw Java exceptions from JavaScript functions

-This snippet of Java code injects the glue library into the current page and invokes a JavaScript function that may throw an exception.
+The following snippet of Java code injects the glue library into the current page and invokes a JavaScript function that may throw an exception.

 ###### Invoke JavaScript that throws an exception
 ```java